o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

     [[range(3, 16)]] // This integer option accepts values between 3 and 16 (both ends included).
     option int o_numberOfTaps;
 ```
-Even though the Shader Variant Options are declared globally, they are actually encoded in a single array of bits as a member variable of one, and only one, SRG.
+Even though the Shader variant options are declared globally, they are actually encoded in a single array of bits as a member variable of one, and only one, SRG.
-To learn more about how Shader Variant Options are encoded when compiled, please read: [Shader Variant Options & The Fallback Key.](shader-variants-fallback-key)
+To learn more about how Shader variant options are encoded when compiled, please read: [Shader variant options & The Fallback Key.](shader-variants-fallback-key)

 # <a name="padton"></a>The special attribute [[pad_to(N)]]
 In DX12, the layout, offset & sizes, of variables inside `struct` definitions changes whether a `struct` is being used as part of a `ConstantBuffer`, or as part of a `StructuredBuffer`.